metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem.rst

    variable.

-The only analysis module provided with Rose is :py:mod:`rose.apps.ana_builtin.grepper`, it provides the following analysis tasks and options:
+The only analysis module provided with Rose is :py:mod:`metomi.rose.apps.ana_builtin.grepper`, it provides the following analysis tasks and options:

 .. autoclass:: metomi.rose.apps.ana_builtin.grepper.SingleCommandStatus
    :noindex: